-Christo is a famous American Bulgarian born artist whose recent large installation at the Iseo Lake in Italy, “The Floating Piers”, was widely discussed.
-The University is happy to welcome him on Thursday October 19th at the Auditorium S. Margherita:
+Ca' Foscari University of Venice was happy to welcome famous American Bulgarian born artist whose recent large installation at the Iseo Lake in Italy, “The Floating Piers”, was widely discussed, on Thursday October 19th at the Auditorium S. Margherita.

 Christo & Jeanne-Claude